aldolat/posts-in-sidebar/readme.txt

 This plugin creates a new widget for your sidebar.
 In this widget you can display a list of post from a given author and/or category and/or tag.
 You can also display the featured image, the tags and also a link to the archive page.
 A bunch of useful options are also available.

+= Credits =

+I would like to say *Thank You* to all the people who helped me in making this plugin better, and in particular (in chronological order, from older to newer):

+* [Jeff](http://profiles.wordpress.org/specialk/) for helping me in revisioning this plugin;
+* [sjmsing](http://wordpress.org/support/profile/sjmsing) for a feature request;
+* AlirezaJamali for the Persian translation;
+* [Mike Churcher](http://wordpress.org/support/profile/mike-churcher) for a couple of feature requests;
+* [lleroy](http://wordpress.org/support/profile/lleroy) for a feature request;
+* Thérèse Lachance for the first French translation;
+* [cilya](http://wordpress.org/support/profile/cilya) for the revised French translation.

 == Installation ==

 This section describes how to install the plugin and get it working.